 - Bridal Asia, Vivaha and Jalsa Exhibitions: If you want a stylised, customised option but dont want to spend on those high end designers then Small time independent designers sometimes work great for Lehengas, they are cheaper than the big brands and can customise according to your style.
 However , they rarely sell lehengas for less than 80K and mostly hover around the 1 to 1.5 L mark.
 These designers usually display in exhibitions and You MUST attend wedding exhibitions that occur in the Ashok Hotel .The three worth attending are Vivaha Exhibition , Bridal Asia and Jalsa Exhibiton (They occur in September- December) There are a ton of small time designers who will not just help you with your bridal lehenga, but for your engagement options, trousseau outfits etc.

-- Ushnaq Mal: UM is one of the oldest shops around and tsill goes strong.
-Personally i dont LOVVEE everything they have, but stick aorund and they really give you some good options.
-Plus you can get anyuthing ordered from them mix and matched etc. They are lrelatively reasonable too..cheaper than frontier and the likes.
+- Ushnaq Mal: UM is one of the oldest shops around and still goes strong.
+Personally i dont LOVVEE everything they have, but stick arund and they really give you some good options sometimees.
+Plus you can get anyuthing ordered from them mix and matched etc however do remember that they arent a store that has really kept up with the times honestly I feel .
+A lot of their styles are dated..
+They are relatively reasonable too..cheaper than frontier and the likes.

 - Hauz khaz village: haul kHaz village is a must visit if yr a bride to be.
 The timeless ogaan and other quaint little shops here are sometimes the perfect optiom for a bride who wants an ultra stylish lehengA .
 The prices are not exactly cheap, but the designs definitely are something that are worth a dekko!

 - Shahpur Jat